recesser/recesser/README.md

 - uploads a public dataset as an artifact
 - registers a custom repository
 - executes the workflow described in the repository

-To run the smoke test, you need to have these dependencies installed:

-- Rust toolchain
-- minikube
-- kubectl
-- skaffold

 You can run the smoke test with any repository that contains a valid workflow description (`recesser.yaml`).
 However, I only ran the test with the